georgeolson92/mealtracker/readme.md

 ## Description

-_Track meals you've eaten and calories consumed with this AngularJS 2 application._
+_Track meals you've eaten and calories consumed with this Angular 2 application._

 ## Specifications